Proton Exora: Exora (RC2) (2022–2023)

-The engine gets a revised oil cooler hose design to fix a previously acknowledged issue where it would break prematurely.
+The engine received a redesigned oil cooler hose to address a previously identified issue of premature failure.

 Specifications

 Powertrain

 Throughout the Proton Exora production, two engines have been available: A 1.6L naturally aspirated CPS engine and a 1.6L turbocharged CFE engine.

 Suspension

 The Proton Exora uses MacPherson strut with coil spring on the front and torsion beam with coil spring for the rear.